tuukkaviitanen/messenger/README.md

 Client can be accessed in the localhost port that is printed to console after running the application. e.g. http://localhost:3000.

-When running frontend separately in dev mode, client should be accessed in a separate URL that is printed to frontend console.
+When running frontend separately in dev mode, client should be accessed in a separate URL that is printed to frontend dev server console.

 When running only the server, client can be accessed at the root path of the server URL.